gdv/resume/resume.md

 ------------------

-My research interests are in the field of algorithms, especially regarding several problems in Computational Biology..
+My research interests are in the field of algorithms, especially regarding several problems in Bioinformatics.
 Moreover, I am also interested in some problems in Graph Theory and Privacy.
-The unifying theme of my research is the development of new efficient combinatorial algorithms, which can exact or approximate.
+The unifying theme of my research is the development of new efficient combinatorial algorithms, and their analysis from both a theoretical and an experimental point of view.
-The experimental analysis

-The main goals of his research are finding computational models for some problems, designing an analyzing efficient algorithms for such problems.
+I have published more than 30 papers in international scientific journal.
+My h-index is 15.

 Computational Biology is a field intersecting Biology and Computer Science and it consists of finding formal models and efficient